 Now you can customize your Zap by selecting a specific Todoist project from your account.

-Click Continue.
-You will be asked to test the trigger, which is always a good idea when building a Zap because it gives you sample data to work with.
-If your selected Todoist projected is new and/or doesn't have any incomplete tasks, you'll want to add one before you test so there's data for Zapier to find.
+Now it's time to test the trigger.
+If your selected Todoist project is new and/or doesn't have any incomplete tasks, you'll want to add one before you test so there's data for Zapier to find.
 Here is an example of a task to use for testing:

 Here is what the sample data will look like: